clux/probes/content/post/2024-09-07-prometheus-minified.md

 ### Metric Inefficiencies

 The problems with expecting this type of perfection in practice is that many metric producers are very inefficient / overly lenient with their output.
-You can click on the addendum below for some examples, but without extreme tuning you can generally expect a **5x inefficiency factor** to apply to the above in practice.
+You can click on the addendum below for some examples, but without extreme tuning you can minimally expect a **5x inefficiency factor** to apply to the above in practice.

 <details><summary style="cursor:pointer;color:#0af"><b>Addendum: Inefficiency Examples</b></summary>